K2AAM/Modeling-Traffic-with-Markov-Chains/README.md

 ## Code Overview

-This project was implemented using R, and the following libraries are required:
+This project was created using R, and the following libraries are required:

 - `ggplot2`: Used for creating visualizations.
 - `markovchain`: Used for working with Markov chains.